-Cancer doesn’t just spread through the blood steam, it can also spread through the lymphatic system.
+In addition to the primary growing into other areas, cancer can form metastases through the blood steam and the lymphatic system.
 This is a system of thin tubes (vessels) and lymph nodes that run throughout the body in the same way blood vessels do.
 The lymph system is an important part of our immune system as it plays a role in fighting bacteria and other infections; and destroying old or abnormal cells, such as cancer cells.
 The lymphatic system also contains organs, some of which feature regularly in NETs.
 If cancer cells go into the small lymph vessels close to the primary tumour they can be carried into nearby lymph glands where they stick around.
 In the lymph glands they may be destroyed (that is actually one of the jobs of the lymph glands) but some may survive and grow to form tumours in one or more lymph nodes.

-In early 2012, 15 months after removal of primary and 10 months after liver resection, one of the axillary lymph nodes became palpable (signs of growth) and this coincided with a small spike in Chromogranin A. A total of 9 nodes were removed very shortly after this surveillance, 5 of which tested positive for NETs (Ki-67 <5%).
+In early 2012, 15 months after removal of primary and 10 months after liver resection, one of the axillary lymph nodes became palpable (signs of growth) and this coincided with a small spike in Chromogranin A. A total of 9 lymph nodes were removed very shortly after this surveillance, 5 of which tested positive for NETs (Ki-67 <5%).
 As part of the same operation, 5 SCF left clavicle nodes were removed but tested negative.
 On a subsequent Octreoscan, the armpit was clear but the clavicle area still lit up.
 However, there is no pathological enlargement or pain – so this is just monitored.
-Also lights up on Ga68 PET I have a 3mm lung ‘nodule’, discovered in 2011.
-Apparently, lung nodules are a pretty common incidental finding with 1 per 500 X-rays and 1 per 100 CT scans finding them.
-This is monitored.
+The SCF nodes also light up on Ga68 PET (and also sub-pectoral nodes).

 Life as a metastatic Neuroendocrine Cancer patient is interesting and efficient surveillance is absolutely critical.